 As more and more people become fully vaccinated, many are wondering when life will return to normal.
-But before you ceremoniously throw away your face masks, experts warn that we’ll need to continue wearing them a while longer.
+But before you ceremoniously throw away your face masks, experts warn that we’ll need to continue wearing them a while longer, especially in public settings.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy